tkircsi/regex-playground-wasm/README.md

 4. **Find all numbers**
    ```
    Pattern: \b\d+\b
-   Test Text: There are 42 apples and 7 oranges in 3 baskets
+   Test Text: "There are 42 apples and 7 oranges in 3 baskets"
    Output:
    "42" (position 10-12)
    "7" (position 22-23)